Back Then: Commercial performance

 The single became Jones' most successful single to date, peaking at number 22 on the Billboard Hot 100.
 The single became a success on both the Hot Rap Songs and Hot R&B/Hip-Hop Songs charts where it peaked at #6 and 15 respectively, while becoming a moderate hit on the Pop 100 chart where it peaked at number 45.
 The song was also a moderate success on the Hot Digital Songs chart, where it peaked at number 26 and eventually went Platinum, becoming Jones' second platinum single.

 Music video

 Directed by Dr. Teeth (who directed most of Mike Jones' videos), the video looks at Mike Jones's life before he was famous, getting shut down by every woman he met and tried to get attention from, and how he reacts to those same women who passed him up only for them to be given the same treatment they gave to him.
 The video is bookended with a club concert that has fans saying his catchphrase, "Who?
 Mike Jones!"
-DJ Michael "5000" Watts makes a cameo appearance.
+Ali Siddiq and DJ Michael "5000" Watts makes cameo appearances.